Insanity-CORR-Ltd/documentation-jeff/pages/plans/dialogue.md

 There are multiple implementations that exist on the [Unreal Marketplace];
 Some notable systems include [Not Yet], as well as [All-Inclusive Dialogue System].
 However these systems rely on in-editor tools to create dialogue, and are limited in their extensibility.

+Not Yet: Dialogue is also available on [Github](https://github.com/NotYetGames/DlgSystem), and is free to use and publish under the MIT License.
+The plugin is completely open source as well, meaning any functionality that is missing or needs to be extended can be added.

 ## General Implementation

 A general dialogue implementation will have a class to define a node, which contains necessary information and functions, which include: